 Now that you know the differences between central air and mini split air conditioning, what are the benefits of each?
 Let’s take a look at the pros of a central air system first.

 Because central air conditioners are so popular, the chances are good that your home already has ductwork installed.
-This means that it may be easier to install the single indoor unit of a central air conditioner instead of the multiple units of a mini split.
+This means that it may be easier and cheaper to install instead of the multiple units of a mini split.
 During your AC installation process, this can often translate to significant time savings and a lower initial cost.

 Consistent Heating and Cooling